What to Do in Rome in 3 Days – Top Attractions and Things to See

 In ancient times, the Baths of Caracalla also included two libraries, a gymnasium and some lovely gardens where the visitors could relax.

-Still today, the baths are very imposing since the walls, foundations, and mosaic floors are relatively well-preserved – although most of the marble coating and stucco have long gone.
+Even today, the Baths of Caracalla remain imposing, with their walls, foundations, and mosaic floors still relatively well-preserved – although most of the marble coating and stucco have long gone.

-That is the end of your visit here – and your first sightseeing day in Rome!
-You are now ready to go out to enjoy a good meal in a fabulous restaurant – and Rome’s nightlife!
-Check out awesome places to eat in Rome!
+That concludes your visit here — and your first day of sightseeing in Rome!
+Now you are ready to enjoy a delicious meal at a fantastic restaurant — and experience Rome’s vibrant nightlife!
+Check out awesome places to eat in Rome for some great dining options!

-You will start Day 2 of your 3 days with an enjoyable visit to the Galleria Borghese in the northern part of central Rome in lovely park surroundings: the Villa Borghese Gardens!
+On Day 2 of your 3-day Rome itinerary, you will enjoy a visit to the Galleria Borghese, located in the northern part of central Rome, surrounded by the beautiful Villa Borghese Gardens.

 Galleria Borghese is the world-famous art museum featuring the collection initiated by Cardinal Scipione Borghese between 1576 and 1633.
-He was no less than Pope Paul V’s nephew!
+He was no other than Pope Paul V’s nephew!

 The exhibitions include classic antiquities dating back to the 1st – 3rd centuries AD and significant works by renowned artists such as Caravaggio, Raphael, Rubens and Botticelli.

-Afterwards, you will meander through the Villa Borghese Gardens, the lush public park with monuments, a zoo, ponds, fountains, flower beds, and sculptures – a true delight!
-That is the place to chill out in central Rome!
+Afterward, you can meander through the Villa Borghese Gardens, a lush public park filled with monuments, a zoo, ponds, fountains, flower beds, and sculptures—a true delight!
+It is the perfect spot to relax and unwind in central Rome.

 The area here used to be a vineyard, but from 1605, the vineyard was converted into an enchanting park by Domenico Savino da Montepulciano and Flaminio Ponzio.
 In 1903, the Roman government took over the Villa Borghese from the Borghese family and opened it to the public as a small cultural and refreshing oasis in Rome.

-Outside the gardens, you will discover the delightful Piazza del Popolo, the ‘people’s square’.
-Looking north from here, you will face the massive northern city gate, the Porta del Popolo, designed by Buonaroti and adorned with marble columns and statues.
+Just outside the gardens, you will find the charming Piazza del Popolo, also known as the ‘People’s Square’.
+Looking north from here, you’ll see the massive northern city gate, the Porta del Popolo, designed by Buonaroti and adorned with marble columns and statues.
 It is a gate of the Aurelian Walls, originally built between 271 AD and 275 AD by the Emperors Aurelian and Probus, later replaced by a gate built by Pope Sixtus IV for the Jubilee Year 1475, and now a construction erected by Nanni di Baccio Bigio in 1562 – 1565 with inspiration from the Arch of Titus.
 Previously, it was named Porta Flaminia after the consular Via Flaminia.

-Also, the lovely Basilica Santa Maria del Popolo flanks the piazza.
+The beautiful Basilica di Santa Maria del Popolo also flanks the piazza.

-It is an outstanding square featuring the 36-metre high Egyptian obelisk from 1300 BC, which Emperor Augustus brought to Rome from the Sun Temple of Heliopolis intended to stand on the Circus Maximus.
-Nevertheless, after a restoration in 1589, it moved to the Piazza del Popolo.
+Piazza del Popolo is an impressive square, home to a 36-meter-high Egyptian obelisk from 1300 BC, which Emperor Augustus brought to Rome from the Sun Temple of Heliopolis, originally intended to stand at the Circus Maximus.
+Nevertheless, after a restoration in 1589, the obelisk was moved to the Piazza del Popolo.

 On the western side, you will discover the divine Neptune fountain, Fontana del Nettuno, with Neptune fighting with an octopus and surrounded by tritons.